 Abstract in progress:

 Antibiotic resistance is an ever-growing global threat in our ability to treat bacterial infection.
-As a classified bioweapon, the gram-negative bacteria Francisella tularensis is (hook)
+As a potential bioweapon, the gram-negative bacteria Francisella tularensis is (hook)

 (Ribosome, antibiotics, pathogen)

-Kasugamycin is an antibiotic for gram-negative bacteria that targets the ribosome by inhibiting translation initiation.
+Kasugamycin is an antibiotic that targets the ribosome by inhibiting translation initiation.

-Present in Francisella, the ribosomal protein bS21 is important for translation initiation and contains three homologs: rpsU1, rpsU2, and rpsU3.
+The ribosomal protein bS21 is important for translation initiation and the F. tularensis genome encodes three homologs: rpsU1, rpsU2, and rpsU3.
 These three bS21 homologs were investigated individually by using strains that contained a single homolog in order to determine if ribosomes with varying bS21 proteins have different susceptibilities to kasugamycin.

 We found that these strains exhibited different levels of sensitivities to kasugamycin and were additionally able to identify kasugamycin resistant mutants.
 We found that the resistance corresponds to similarly described mutations in the ksgA gene.

+After your first introductory sentence:

+-Your sentence introducing bS21.

+-A sentence describing why we are interested in studying bS21 – incorporation of distinct homologs may impact gene translation, regulating gene expression, by altering ribosome structure.

+-A sentence describing the Tn7 strains.
+Specify that they are isogenic (look up this term if it is new), all three native genes have been deleted, and a specific homolog is at a neutral location.

+-A sentence describing past work- previous studies of 30S inhibitors using these strains only identified kasugamycin as having altered susceptibility

+-A sentence describing your findings with respect to differences in resistance

+-A sentence describing identification of resistant mutants

+-A sentence describing what these mutants are (ksgA mutants, maybe additional genes for two mutants)

+-Summary sentence: confirmation of differences in suceptibilty, identification of mutants with increased resistance in known and potentially novel resistance-determining genes

+-Overall meaning: differences in KSG sensitivity suggest structural differences we can exploit to create drugs targeting different ribosome populations

 Introduction: